maoxig/MateEngine-CustomDancePlayer/README.md

 - Check for garbled filenames: Avoid special characters or unrecognized symbols in filenames (these can break controller/audio loading).

-### Q3: No audio plays during dance playback—why?
+### Q3: The UI shows square boxes (garbled text)—how to resolve this?
-- Check the audio file: Ensure the .unity3d AssetBundle contains an audio file in `.wav`, `.mp3`, or `.ogg` format (only these 3 formats are supported).
+- The UI now uses Unity's default text component, which usually prevents garbled characters.
+If you still see square boxes, check if your system fonts support CJK characters.

-- Verify the audio filename: The audio file’s name must exactly match the .unity3d file name (e.g., `HappyDance.unity3d` requires `HappyDance.mp3`).
+### Q4: UI, Dance, or DLL fails to load?

-### Q4: The UI shows square boxes (garbled text)—how to resolve this?
+- Please check the following:
-- Root cause: The UI font does not support CJK characters.
+   - Ensure all files are placed in the correct directories and filenames have not been changed (the game and mod depend on specific filenames).
-- I tried multiple solutions but couldn’t find a better fix, so I included the `NotoSansCJK-Regular.ttc` font in the .me mod package, though there may still be some font issues.
-If you have suggestions for improvement, feel free to share them via PR or Issue.
+   - Try reloading the game or restarting the software.

 ## License